Table of Contents

 One of the biggest advantages is that it’s so versatile.
 With six strings, there are a lot of possibilities for playing different types of music.
 You can play lead guitar lines, accompany other instruments, and solo in a variety of styles.
 This is something that the bass guitar cannot do as easily.

-Then there are chord progressions that can create melody and harmonies that are full and broad.
+Then there are chord progressions.
+They can create melodies and harmonies that are full and broad.
 Riffs and licks give the guitar a very musical edge!

 Because the guitar is smaller than the bass, it’s easier to play for a lot of people.
 The neck is shorter, thinner, and depending on the model can be very well-balanced.
 Part of learning how to play an instrument is how to hold it and develop motor skills around it.

 If the instrument is big and long like a bass, this can be too much for certain players.
-Especially young children who are 12 years old and younger.
-In this case, the guitar is a better size.
+Especially young children who are under 12 years old.
+In this case, the guitar is a better size for them.

 Strings are Easier to Play

-Another benefit of choosing to play a guitar is that the strings are much thinner than a bass.
-Because the bass has heavier strings, they can be harder to press and require more finger and hand strength.
-This is not the case for the guitar, and is much easier to press.
+Another benefit of choosing to play the guitar is that the strings are much thinner than a bass.
+The bass has heavier strings that require more pressure to fret.
+They can be harder to press and need more finger and hand strength.
+This is not the case for the guitar, as the strings are much easier to press.

 For a beginner just starting, training and strengthening your fingers takes time.
 It’s easier to do it with a guitar initially to build them up and create accuracy when fretting.

 It’s no secret that most people want to learn to play because of the guitar heroes they have come to love.
 Part of being a musician for some people is the ability to lead a group.
 The guitar is the type of instrument that is front and center, which makes the role a desirable one for many.